What's more epic than Barcelona's comeback victory? The reactions

 (CNN)It's being called the biggest comeback in soccer history.

-Barcelona turned around a 4-0 deficit to beat Paris Saint-Germain on Wednesday night, advancing to the quarterfinals of the Champions League.
+Barcelona turned around a 4-0 deficit to beat Paris Saint-Germain on Wednesday, advancing to the quarterfinals of the European Champions League.

 The reactions from fans, players and coaches are just as incredible to watch as the final moments themselves.